RobertAhlin/rps-project2b/README.md

 ### <a id="scope"></a>Scope

-For the users that are interested in motocross and enduro.
-I want the site be informative.
-Somewhat educational but mostly be ablse to find information about me as rider.
-Content of images and videos will keep the visitor interested.
+For the purpose to show my knowledge in JavaScript, as well as doing something fun.
+And aslo something different and think outside the box with the possibility to enter cheat codes.

 ### <a id="structure"></a>Structure

 I aimed for a simple website that should contain as little clicks as possible.
 Also as litte scrolling as possible.
 Even though it's quite easy to scroll up and down on a cell phone is still wanted it to be possible to get a quick overview of each page.
-If the visitor want to see more about me.
-I've provided easy accesed links to external social media platforms, such a Facebook, YouTube and instragram in the foooter.
+I wanted to minimize the usage of Media Querys and have a responsive site with using of precent on widths etc.

 **Website:**

-1. **_Home / Index page:_** A logo for Robstar Racing and a video to catch interest for the user.
+1. **_Home / Index page:_** Landing page with a hero image.
+Link to play page and some intructions included.
-2. **_Images:_** Be able to view images of different events in the sports.
-3. **_About:_** Information page about me and about motocross and enduro.
-As well as a form to subscribe to a newsletter.
+2. **_Game:_** The game area with clickable images to play.

 ### <a id="skeleton"></a>Skeleton